rmrk-team/evm/docs/mocks/extensions/erc20holder/RMRKERC20HolderMock.md

 event ReceivedERC20(address indexed erc20Contract, uint256 indexed toTokenId, address indexed from, uint256 value)
 ```

-This emits when a token receives ERC-20 tokens.
+Used to notify listeners that the token received ERC-20 tokens.